patrob/audio-companion/.github/instructions/audio-engineering-nodejs-typescript.instructions.md

 ## Code Review Checklist for Audio Applications

 □ Are audio buffers properly sized and managed?
-□ Is audio processing happening off the main thread?
+□ Is audio processing happening off the UI thread?
 □ Are all audio resources cleaned up properly?
 □ Is error handling comprehensive for device disconnections?
 □ Are audio parameters properly typed and validated?